 The value of statistical life (VOSL) was established at $2 million in 1991, following a willingness to pay (WTP) survey carried out during 1989/1990.
 It is indexed to average hourly earnings (ordinary time) to express the value in current prices.
-The same VOSL has been used in all safety evaluations across all three transport modes (road, maritime and aviation), as decided by the Government in 1991 (NZ Gazette notice 4983).
+The same VOSL has been used in all safety evaluations across all three transport modes (road, maritime and aviation).

 Medical costs can be further broken down into emergency costs, medical/hospital treatment costs and follow-on costs.
 Legal costs include crash investigation, imprisonment and court costs.